TomatenKuchenDEV/docs/docs/tickets/claiming.md

 ## Disabled {#disabled}

-The default setting - you can't use the `claim` command in this mode.
+This is the default setting - you can't use the `claim` command in this mode.

 ## Only claimer {#only-claimer}